Physical CMOS XOR Gate Build

 CMOS XOR Gate Implementation

-Physical CMOS XOR Gate (Figure 3)
+Physical CMOS XOR Gate Build

 Physical Build